landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## Data Management Units

+###### *Instructions*
+*[Define datasets that will be created during this project, and group them according to different management needs.
+Describe relevant general information about the data groups: are they observational, experimental, simulation, model output or assimilation datasets; How will they be collected?
+How much data is expected?]*
+###### *Text*

+Five groups of datasets will be generated during the course of this project.

+1. Meteorological Group
+	Type of dataset: Observational
+	Collection strategy: *[blank]*
+	Amount of data expected: 200 days of atmospheric data

+2. Bird Survey Group
+	Type of dataset: *[observational, experimental, simulation, model output, assimilation…]*
+	Collection strategy: *[blank]*
+	Amount of data expected:

+3. Water Quality Group
+  Type of dataset: *[observational, experimental, simulation, model output, assimilation…]*
+	Collection strategy: *[blank]*
+  Amount of data expected: *[blank]*

+4. Wetlands Survey Group
+  Type of dataset: *[observational, experimental, simulation, model output, assimilation…]*
+  Collection strategy: *[blank]*
+  Amount of data expected: *[blank]*

+5. Area Map Group
+  Type of dataset: *[observational, experimental, simulation, model output, assimilation…]*
+  Collection strategy: *[blank]*
+  Amount of data expected: *[blank]*

 ##### Rationale and resources
 These groups should be referred to throughout the document when different management needs arise.

 ## Data Collection
+###### *Instructions*
+*[Information relevant to how data will be collected, captured or created]*

+**Sampling sites:** *[Include information with description of sampling sites including important data about them such as location, official names to be referred to, instrumentation in each sampling site, etc. ]*

+**Existing protocols:** *[Include the location of protocols relevant to the research that already exist, like lab safety protocols, sampling protocols, instrument installation protocols, etc. Include here all the contextual information relevant for the use of the protocol that is not explained in the protocol itself ]*

+1. Name: *[name of protocol]*
+2. Location: *[where to find the protocol]*
+3. Expected use: *[who should use the protocol, when]*
+4. Training: *[who will train new researchers.
+Who to ask when there are questions about the protocol.]*

+**New protocols:** *[For projects that involve the creation of routinely creating new protocols, describe the process of creating new protocols.]*

+1. Process *[Defines the process to create the protocol]*
+2. Approval *[Process to approve the protocol, and who should approve it]*
+3. Tools *[If special tools will be used to create the protocol, specify]*
+4. Storage *[Where it should be saved, with which file naming strategy]*
+5. Update *[How to update the protocol]*
+6. Expected use *[Who should use the protocol, and for which circumstances]*

+**Instrumentation:** *[Include relevant information about the instruments that will be used to collect data, like where to find instructions, maintenance to ensure that the sensors will work correctly, etc.]*

+**Software:** *[Include relevant information about the software that will be used to generate data.
+Where to access the documentation.
+Intellectual property information about the software to be aware of. ]*

 ##### LAB NOTEBOOKS